Cones of orange- and gold-colored spices.

 Originally settled by the Romans way back when, Tetouan was resettled by Andalusian refugees around 1492, and has been continuously lived in ever since.

 What makes this medina special is that unlike, say, Marrakesh (where honeymooners lounge by deluxe riad pools before strolling its medina at night with its snake charmers and souvenirs), Tetouan sees very few international visitors.

-As we gawk and gape, we don’t notice any other Western faces.
+As we gawk and gape, we don’t notice any other Western faces among the Moroccan people.
 (How rare is that when you travel now!)

 The Tetouan Medina feels very authentic and real – a place where locals live and mingle and bargain, not a contrived attraction trying to look exotic for tourists.

 Stuffed with some 40,000 shops (so our guide tells us), the Tetouan Medina is one of the oldest souks in the world.

 Berber women wear big hats, like Mexican sombreros, decorated with flowers and pom-poms.